WARNING: Version 5.2 of Packetbeat has passed its EOL date.

 This option is not quite as fast as

-before dropping packets), but it requires no kernel modules, and it’s still a
+per second before dropping packets), but it requires no recompilation and no

 af_packet sniffer can be further tuned to use more memory in exchange for